MichalDeak1983/Directory-tree-to-csv/README.md

 Please, unzip the lib.zip file (it contains folder lib).
 Download with all the files in folder dirs/.
 The executable is ready to run.
 Edit the file path.txt so it contains the path to your directory.
-The number in the second line is the maximum depth you want the program to scan.
+The number in the second line is the maximum depth you want the program to scan (when set to 0, no limit on depth).